rallred84/LSUMerchBackend/README.md

 **No Body Required**

 **Returned Data**
-·message (string): Your review has been removed
+·message (string): "Your review has been removed"
 ·review (object): Review that was removed

 **Sample Result**